Mathématique: Chapter 11

 “Lisa said that Sam said that Daniel said that you said it was a stream cypher.
 Is that true?”

 “Oh.”
 Volker said, switching from admiring to conspiring.
-“Right.
-Stressful times.
-Security leaks.
+“Riiiight.
+Stressful times, security leaks.
 I get it.”

 “Um—”

 “Please don’t talk to me.”
-He pressed the heel of his hand against his left eye, and tried not to think about his headache.
+He pressed the heel of his hand against his eye and tried not to think about his headache.

-They walked in silence for the span of about forty-five seconds before Volker passed through an open door and led him past a well-equipped lab, benches covered with crystalline arrays connected to corresponding computers.
+“Okaaaaay.”
+Volker passed through an open door and led him past a well-equipped lab, benches covered with crystalline arrays connected to computers with overclocked processors, no doubt.

-Volker stopped in front of an open door that directly adjoined the lab and knocked tentatively on the frame.
+Volker stopped at an open door that adjoined the lab and knocked on the frame.
+“Hey Mandy.
+I found a stray mathematician wandering the halls.
+You wanna talk to him?”

 Rush shut his eyes, trying to prevent irritation-induced cell death in his brain.
 It didn’t feel like it was working.

-Rush rolled his eyes and edged past Volker and around the doorframe.
-Dr. Perry was sitting at her desk, eyes flicking rapidly over the large monitors in front of her.
-There was a pathologic stillness in the way that she sat that registered viscerally a split second before he took in the highly mechanized wheelchair.
-Well, that probably explained why she was so damned slow when it came to typing.
+Rush edged past him to see Dr. Perry at her desk, eyes flicking over large monitors.
+There was a pathologic stillness in the way she sat that registered viscerally as he processed her mechanized wheelchair.
+Yes well.
+That explained why she was so fuckin’ slow when it came to typing, didn’t it?
 He tried not to feel like a complete ass.
 She should have told him.
-Why the fuck should she have told him, actually?
-No real reason.
+(Why the fuck should she have told him, actually?)

-He was fairly certain that if he had no physical outlet for his anxiety he would fucking expire and he wondered how she did it.
-Maybe she wasn’t a fucking mess of neurotic obsession about the unknown, but if that were the case that would make her a fairly singular quantum physicist.
+He was fair certain that if he had no physical outlet for his anxiety he’d fuckin’ expire.
+Maybe she wasn’t a mass of neurotic obsession about the unknown, but if that were the case that’d make her a singular quantum physicist.
 Quantum was unsettling.
-Everyone agreed.

-“You look like you know your way around the inside of a math textbook,” she said, projecting a bit louder.
+“You look like you know your way around the inside of a math textbook.”
+She projected a bit louder.

-He narrowed his eyes and looked down at his outfit.
-Jeans, a white button-down shirt, nondescript shoes.
+He inventoried his outfit: jeans, a white button-down shirt, designer shoes.
 He failed to see how anything about his clothing choice suggested anything mathematical.
+Maybe it was the hair.
+(His hair needed attention.
+His hair had needed attention for months.)

-“Plus, that’s a nice—” she paused for a split second and flashed him a smile, “portable signal scrambler you’ve got there, so—that was also a clue.”
+“Plus, that’s a nice—” she took a breath and flashed him a smile, “—portable signal scrambler you’ve got there.
+That was also a clue.”

-He placed the flat box on the edge of her desk and then dropped into the only chair in the room, putting the desk between them.
-“Yes yes,” he said, waving a hand dismissively before refocusing.
-“Look.
+He placed the scrambler on the edge of her desk and dropped into the only chair in the room.
+“Yes yes.
 Dr. Perry.
 I have a problem.”

 “I hear you have several.
 Five, actually.
 And it’s Mandy.”

-“One for each chevron and then—“ he made a sweeping hand gesture.
-“The last.”
+“One for each chevron and then—“ he opened a hand, “—the last.”

 “I’d like to take a look at the source code, the RTTI, and the output of whatever program you used to solve Shor’s algorithm with your crystalline drive control elements.”